Financial-Times/next-syndication-api/README.md

 If you want to run the API endpoints in Postman while this flag is on, set a cookie for domain `local.ft.com` in Postman for `next-flags` to override it with `next-flags=syndicationMaintenance%3Aoff`

 ## Get Articles To Check Syndication Status
-This dev tool was set up after it turned out that the emails notifying the right person that an article written by a freelancer was syndication were not sent.
+This dev tool was set up after it turned out that the emails notifying the right person that an article written by a freelancer was syndicated were not sent.
 The emails are really important as freelancers get paid for each instance their article is syndicated.
 This is a back-up to get this information from [Heroku Dataclips](https://data.heroku.com/dataclips).

 Step 1: